SakibAhmedShuva/JSON-to-Auto-Inference-Hugging-Face-API/README.md

 # JSON to Auto Inference Hugging Face API

+[Sorry, the project files have been made private]

 ## Overview

 This Flask-based microservice provides Named Entity Recognition (NER) inference capabilities using Hugging Face's Transformers library.
 The service allows you to perform named entity extraction on text data through a RESTful API.